 Last, but certainly not least, make sure you add plenty of comfortable furniture to your new patio.
 We love the idea of placing Adirondack chairs around a fire pit.
 Adding some decorative end tables will give you and your guests plenty of room for your favorite beverages and some snacks.
 If you do a lot of entertaining, you may want to consider adding a full dining table set or even an outdoor bar!
 Whatever style you choose, make sure you have some fun with it.

-Now that you know how easy it is to build a gravel patio, there’s no reason to put it off any longer.
+Now that you know how easy it is to build a gravel patio, you should also know this can add not only a new level of style to your home.
+It can even increase your home's value by extending your living space and providing character and value.
+There is no reason to put off building a backyard patio.
 With just a bit of planning and a couple of days of work, you can upgrade your backyard space just in time for summer.